install from r-universe

 Introduction

-mobdb is your first stop to analyzing transit in R. It helps you find and download GTFS feeds from the Mobility Database, which contains information for about 4000+ transit and shared mobility feeds worldwide.
+mobdb is your first stop to analyzing transit in R. It helps you find and download GTFS and GBFS feeds from the Mobility Database, which contains information for about 4000+ transit and shared mobility feeds worldwide.

 - Go to https://mobilitydatabase.org/